 This is suitable for anyone who wants to own a digital piano with the Traditional Classic Looks .

-Beginner piano players can opt for the YDP-142 as it’s priced lower, and comes with the Graded Hammer Standard keyboard, which is okay to get started and for learning.
+Beginner piano players can opt for the YDP-143 as it’s priced lower, and comes with the Graded Hammer Standard keyboard, which is okay to get started and for learning.
+Its great for beginning students who are serious about learning to play the piano, with plenty of built-in songs to learn and a 2-track recorder that can be used for creating songs or even to aid you in practicing.
+Its an excellent product for a first digital piano.

 Intermediate & Experienced players will prefer the Graded Hammer keyboards of the higher models in this series.
 This is something you need to bear in mind if the key action really matters to you.
 This sort of action closely mimics that on a real piano, but then they cost more.